LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 > Since the Cortex-M4 has a full descending stack the initial stack address has to be 0x04 bigger the the beginning of the stack.

+# Assembler

+Most assembler examples use the [GCC Assembler (gas)](https://sourceware.org/binutils/docs-2.25/as/index.html).

+## Addressing Modes

+`addr`: Absolute addressing mode (memory address of operator is given directly).

+`%Rn`: Register direct (the value given in the register is used as operator).

+`[%Rn]`: Register indirect or indexed (the value given in the register is used as address to the operator).

+`[%Rn,#n]`: Register based with offset (the address of the operand is calculated by the content of the register plus a constant).

+`#imm`: Immediate data (the operator is given directly as a constant).

+*Rn* can be any of the numbered registers.